5 Tips For Fishing Without Bait

 Perch in water

-Another reliable method for fishing without bait is lowering the hook into the water and just leaving it suspended.
-If you leave it hanging or wiggle the hook, the light will reflect off your hook, making it look different.
-Hook suspension is less effective than dapping, but it can surprise you, especially when the fishes aren’t responding to dapping.
+If you leave it hanging or wiggle the hook, the light will reflect off it, making it look different.
+Hook suspension is less effective than dapping, but it can surprise you, especially when the fish aren’t responding to dapping.

 Bottom Tapping